Hungary criticizes ‘leftist activist’ address by American envoy

-(MENAFN) The United States ambassador to Hungary, David Pressman, has come under fire from Hungarian officials for delivering a speech that Budapest described as more reminiscent of "leftist activism" than a diplomatic address befitting an ambassador.
-Pressman's remarks, delivered at the Central European University (CEU) in Budapest during an event marking Hungary's 25th anniversary of joining NATO, touched on a range of contentious issues between the two nations.
+(MENAFN) Tensions between Hungary and the United States have flared following a provocative speech by United States Ambassador David Pressman, characterized by Hungarian officials as more aligned with leftist activism than diplomatic discourse.
+The keynote address, delivered at the Central European University in Budapest to mark the 25th anniversary of Hungary's NATO membership, ignited a war of words between the two nations.

-In his speech, Pressman outlined a litany of grievances, including Hungary's position on the Russia-Ukraine conflict and its reluctance to grant local license plates to United States troops stationed in the country.
-He also accused Hungary of becoming "increasingly isolated" from the NATO alliance and emphasized the importance of maintaining ties between the two countries regardless of their respective leadership.
+In his speech, Pressman articulated a litany of grievances against Hungary, spanning from its position on the Russia-Ukraine conflict to its handling of United States military presence within its borders.
+Criticizing Hungary's perceived drift from democratic values, the ambassador accused the country of isolating itself within the NATO alliance and emphasized the importance of shared commitment to democratic principles irrespective of leadership changes.

-However, Hungarian State Secretary Tamas Menczer criticized Pressman's speech, characterizing it as more aligned with the rhetoric of a "leftist activist" than that of a diplomatic envoy.
-Menczer took issue with Pressman's personal criticisms of Hungarian Prime Minister Viktor Orban, accusing him of viewing the United States as an "adversary" and interfering in domestic affairs while decrying foreign interference at home.
+Notably, Pressman directed personal criticisms at Hungarian Prime Minister Viktor Orban, accusing him of fostering an adversarial view towards the United States and interfering in the internal affairs of other nations while decrying foreign intervention at home.
+The ambassador also referenced Orban's alleged involvement in United States domestic politics, citing his public remarks targeting American leadership.

-Pressman's remarks also drew attention to Orban's alleged baseless claims about United States government attempts to overthrow his administration, as well as his involvement in United States partisan political events.
-The Hungarian government viewed Pressman's speech as unwarranted interference in internal affairs and a departure from the norms of diplomatic discourse between nations.
+In response, Hungarian State Secretary Tamas Menczer rebuked Pressman's speech, denouncing it as unbecoming of an ambassador and suggesting it reflected partisan bias rather than diplomatic decorum.
+The Hungarian government expressed dismay over what it perceives as unwarranted interference in its internal affairs and questioned the ambassador's impartiality.

 Legal Disclaimer: